 How to Put an Evacuation Plan Together

-Here in Southern Utah, we had what they called a 100-year storm a few years ago.
-We thought at the time it was devastating, and it really was for so many families.
+When we lived in Southern Utah, we had what they called a 100-year storm a few years ago.
+At the time, we thought it was devastating for so many families.
+Then, we experienced two 500-year storms, and the flooding was unbelievable.

-I don’t want to compare storms, we have had so many that it seems they are getting stronger and stronger.
-Of course, we now have more television stations to report and social media brings pictures of chaos into our lives through our computers, laptops, and iPhones.
+I don’t want to compare storms; we have had so many that it seems they are getting stronger and stronger.
+Of course, we now have more television stations to report emergency news, and social media brings pictures of chaos into our lives through our computers, laptops, and iPhones.
+Hopefully, we all have learned to stay better informed.

 How to Establish an Evacuation Plan

-When it comes to having an evacuation plan, they don’t put together themselves.
-There are resources out there that can help you establish and put together an evacuation plan, you just need to know what you are doing.
+When it comes to having an evacuation plan, they don’t put it together themselves.
+There are resources out there like the American Red Cross that can help you establish and put together an evacuation plan.
+The key is, you need to know what you’re doing to be the most efficient when the time comes.

 Read the Book: “Five Days At Memorial”

-Here’s the deal, I read the book “Five Days at Memorial”, it’s a book written about the Memorial hospital in New Orleans after Hurricane Katrina.
-I have read the book three times, you may want to as well.
-A reader recommended the book to me, and I will forever be grateful for the suggestion.
+Here’s the deal: I read the “Five Days at Memorial” book about the Memorial Hospital in New Orleans after Hurricane Katrina.
+I have read the book three times; you may also want to.
+A reader recommended the book, and I will forever be grateful for her suggestion.

-Knowing about situations after a natural disaster or when SHTF will help you prepare even more.
-We live in a world where we don’t think things will really happy, but they will.
-When it comes time to evacuate, you’ll be glad you have an evacuation plan in place.
+Knowing about situations after a natural disaster or before the disaster hits will help you prepare even more.
+We live in a world where we don’t think things will happen, but they will.
+When it comes time to evacuate, you’ll be glad you have an emergency response for family members and/or employees.

-I have read the book “One Second After,” it was an okay read.
-But the book dragged out and the only thing that came out of that read was that cars older than a certain year would be the only ones that would work since they don’t have computers/electronics to get damaged.
-You would still need to have gas in them to run, and many don’t always keep our gas tanks full.
+I have also read the book “One Second After,” and it was an okay read.
+But the book dragged out, and the only thing that came out of that read for me was that cars older than a particular year would be the only ones that would work since they don’t have computers/electronics that would get damaged if an EMP hits your location.
+You would still need gas in the vehicle to run, and many don’t always keep their gas tanks full.

-The other problem is those who depend on medication that is life-saving like Diabetes and many more illnesses.
-I’m also aware that pharmacies, grocery stores, and other retail outlets will empty quickly.
+The other problem is dealing with those who depend on medication that is life-saving, like Diabetes and many more illnesses.
+I also know pharmacies, grocery stores, and other retail outlets will quickly empty quickly.

-His team interviewed more people that are in the know than any book I am aware of that has been printed on the subject.
-And of course, Ted Koppel is a very respected reporter and speaker.
+His team interviewed more people in the know than any book I am aware of that has been printed on the subject.
+And, of course, Ted Koppel is a very respected reporter and speaker.

 Put Together an Evacuation Plan

-First of all, you may or may not have a choice to evacuate.
-You may be required to leave by the local government entities, so we must have an evacuation plan if our home and surrounding areas are deemed a dangerous situation.
+First, you may or may not have a choice to evacuate.
+The local government entities may require you to leave, so we must have an evacuation plan if our home and surrounding areas are dangerous.

 Register Your Phone(s) with Reverse 911

-I live in Washington County (Utah) so I would Google: Washington County, Utah Reverse 911 and click on the first link that comes up on the computer.
-This will let you know if there is imminent danger coming to your neighborhood via an emergency notification system.
+I live in Salt Lake County (Utah), so I would Google Salt Lake County, Utah, Reverse 911, and click on the first link on the computer.
+This will inform you of imminent danger coming to your neighborhood via an emergency notification system.

 Make an Emergency Contact Card

-Everyone in your family should have a contact card to carry on their person or in their backpack.
-This contact card will have all names, phone numbers, and addresses to get in touch with family members or friends in case of emergencies.
+Everyone in your family should have a contact card to carry on their person or backpack.
+This contact card will have all names, phone numbers, and addresses to contact family members or friends in case of emergencies.
 Please laminate, if possible.

 Emergency ICE in Phones